n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatopenai.md

 Use the OpenAI Chat Model node to use OpenAI's chat models with conversational agents.

-On this page, you'll find the node parameters for the OpenAI Chat Model node, and links to more resources.
+On this page, you'll find the node parameters for the OpenAI Chat Model node and links to more resources.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/openai/).